Light rail in Sydney: Anzac Parade

 The New South Wales Government's 2012 policy document entitled Sydney's Light Rail Future proposed investigating an extension of the CBD and South East Light Rail along the southern Anzac Parade corridor.

 By 2014, an initial investigation had commenced.
 Three potential options were examined; a 1.9 km extension to Maroubra Junction, a 5.1 km extension to Malabar and an 8.2 km extension to La Perouse.

 The government's 2018 Greater Sydney Services and Infrastructure Plan included a proposal for an extension to Maroubra Junction.
 The extension would however not be developed for at least 10 years.

+In 2026, Randwick Council proposed a project to build bike paths along the median of Anzac Parade, which would utilise the tramway corridor if built.

 The Bays Precinct

 The Bays Precinct is a large waterfront area to the west of the Sydney CBD being proposed for urban renewal by the New South Wales Government.
 The southern part of the precinct is served by the existing Inner West Light Rail.
 A planning document released by the government in October 2015 suggested light rail could be extended to the northern part of the precinct, possibly using the Glebe Island Bridge.

 The government's 2018 Greater Sydney Services and Infrastructure Plan included a proposal for a new line from Leichhardt North to Pyrmont via The Bays Precinct and the Glebe Island Bridge.
 It would connect with the existing Inner West Light Rail at both ends.
 The line would not be developed for at least 10 years.